grafana/loki/docs/sources/operations/autoscaling_queriers.md

 - The queries running in the queriers.

 The query-scheduler exposes the `cortex_query_scheduler_inflight_requests` metric.
-It tracks the number of queued queries plus the number of queries currently running in the querier workers.
+It tracks the sum of queued queries plus the number of queries currently running in the querier workers.
 The following query is useful to scale queriers based on the inflight requests.

 ```promql